AkhilSinghRana/ReinforcementLearning_Project-2_ContinuousControl/README.md

 The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.

-You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation)
+You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control)

 ### Setup Instructions:
 #### 1. Requirements

 To reproduce the results from this repository, it is suggested to use virtual python environment and python version 3.6.
 Python 3.7 at the point of creating this repository does not support tensorflow=1.7 which is a dependency of unityagents package.
 Note* Python3.7 can still be used, if you know how to install pacakages from source, change requirements.txt and use latest version of tensorflow(tested with tf-v1.14).
-Follow these simple steps to:
+Follow these simple steps to setup the dependencies:

 ```shell
 git clone https://github.com/AkhilSinghRana/ContinuousControl_RLProject.git